DavidP15/jigsaw/README.md

   "pieceRows": 10,
   "pieceColumns": 15,
   "pieceOverflow": 15,
-  "TemplateOff": 0, /*the color for space that the piece does not occupy */ "TemplateOn": 255 /*the color for space the piece does occupy */ }
+  "templateOff": 0, /*the color for space that the piece does not occupy */ "templateOn": 255 /*the color for space the piece does occupy */ }
 ```
 There are two command line flags.
 They are init and images. init is the path to your initialization file. images is the path to your images folder.